-All across the globe, there are unique churches which showcase ornate designs and fantastic architecture.
+All across the globe, there are unique churches that showcase ornate designs and fantastic architecture.

 Europe is lucky enough to boast thousands of these stunning buildings, all of which are unique in their own way.
 The churches of Europe reveal the history, charm and culture of the areas they sit upon, and visitors can experience this first hand.

-We’ve rounded up our top 30 churches in Europe which should be on every traveller’s bucket list.
+We’ve rounded up our top 30 churches in Europe which should be on every traveler’s bucket list.

 1. Church Of Our Lady Of Esperance – Cannes, France